frjo/hugo-theme-zen/README.md

 In most cases you likely only need to override a few values and then it is easier to set these in the custom css files.

-Root `assets/css/_custom.css`: Loaded last so use to override css variables and add any custom styles you need.
+Root `assets/css/_custom.css`: Loaded last so use it to override css variables and add any custom styles you need.

 ### Logo